yenjordan/bruins-meet-bruins/README.md

 If you haven't installed Node.js at this point, you can do so [here](https://nodejs.org/en/download/package-manager) Next, you will need to install the dependencies of both the client and server side.
 To do so, cd into the client directory first, then run npm install, then cd into the server directory, and run npm install again.
 To start up/run the program, in the client dir, you want to run 'npm run start', and in the server dir, you want to run 'npm run:start'.

-**Note: You will also need to create/add a new directory/folder under 'server' called uploads- this will be your storage/container for holding uploaded profile images.**
+**Note: You will also need to create/add a new directory/folder under 'server' called 'uploads' - this will be your storage/container for holding uploaded profile images.**

 (Alternatively, you can also open two different terminals if you are using a code editor like VSCode, and then have each terminal be desiginated for the client and server respectivley)